riverford/compound/README.md

 ```

-Add and remove items as follows.
+Then add and remove items as follows.

 ```clojure
 (-> (c/add patterns pattern-data) ;; add the items